joshuaeckroth/cse230-website/homework/homework-5.markdown

 also a rational number, as in 2/1 or 17/1, you should provide a constructor with a single `int` parameter, which just sets the numerator to the value of the parameter and the denominator to 1.

-Provide a *member* function `print` writes rational numbers in the form "2/3" or "37/51" to the screen.

-Provide a *non-member* function `readRational` reads from `cin` two integers, representing a numerator and a denominator, and returns a rational number (in reduced form).

 Provide *member* functions `add`, `sub`, `mul`, and `div` that return a rational value (each of these functions has a single rational